docker/docs/engine/userguide/storagedriver/device-mapper-driver.md

 After you start the Docker daemon, ensure you monitor your thin pool and volume group free space.
 While the volume group will auto-extend, it can still fill up.
-To monitor logical volumes, use `lvs` without options or `lvs -a` to see tha data and metadata sizes.
+To monitor logical volumes, use `lvs` without options or `lvs -a` to see the data and metadata sizes.
 To monitor volume group free space, use the `vgs` command.

 Logs can show the auto-extension of the thin pool when it hits the threshold, to